IgniteUI/igniteui-docfx/en/components/mask.md

 If configured properly, you should see the demo sample in your browser.

-#### IME Support
-The `IgxMaskDirective` supports IME input and updates the mask when composition ends.
+> Note: The `IgxMaskDirective` supports IME input and updates the mask when composition ends.

 ### Bind to Formatted/Raw Value
 Use the [`includeLiterals`]({environment:angularApiUrl}/classes/igxmaskdirective.html#includeliterals) input to configure which input value (formatted or raw) to bind in your form when a specific mask is applied.
 By default, [`includeLiterals`]({environment:angularApiUrl}/classes/igxmaskdirective.html#includeliterals) is set to *false* and the raw value is used.